 Morton Junior High is a seventh and eighth grade junior high by name, but a middle school by philosophy.
-Seventh graders are divided into two teams and are assigned a core-teaching group consisting of a science teacher, a language arts teacher, a math teacher, and a social studies teacher.
-Eighth graders are divided up the same way and are assigned a similar core of teachers.
-Each student then is assigned to an exploratory teacher they have for a nine-week time period.
-Every student has daily physical education.
+Seventh graders are divided into two teams (green and white) and are assigned a core-teaching group consisting of a science teacher, two language arts teachers, a math teacher, and a social studies teacher.
+Eighth graders are divided up the same way (red and gray teams) and are assigned a similar core of teachers.
+Each student then is assigned to two exploratory (AKA "Encore") classes they have for a nine-week time period.
+Every student also has daily physical education.
 Students may also choose to participate in band, orchestra, or vocal music.
-A wide variety of extra-curricular activities, clubs, and organizations are offered.
+A wide variety of extra-curricular sports, activities, and clubs are offered.

 History of Morton Junior High School